NERC-CEH/data-science-toolbox/README.md

 # Contributing

 If you're interested in incorporating some methodology into this Jupyter book, or if you're interested in contributing in another way, then please see these [contributing guidelines](/CONTRIBUTING.md) 🌞.
-Additionally, if you have any questions please either raise them through the discussions tab or through direct email to [Jeremy Carter](https://github.com/Jez-Carter/) at jercar@ceh.ac.uk.
+Additionally, if you have any questions please either raise them through the [GitHub Discussions](https://github.com/NERC-CEH/data-science-toolbox/discussions) tab or through direct email to [Jeremy Carter](https://github.com/Jez-Carter/) at jercar@ceh.ac.uk.

 # Published Book